 Karen Eggleton-Veterinary Surgeon

-I have been qualified now as a veterinary surgeon for 25 years.
-I am a Companion Animal Euthanasia Training Academy graduate https://caetainternational.com/ and have been a member of the International Association of Animal Hospice and Palliative Care for several years https://iaahpc.org/
+I qualified as a veterinary surgeon in 1995 and have been in clinical practice ever since.
+I am a Companion Animal Euthanasia Training Academy graduate caetainternational.com and have been a member of the International Association of Animal Hospice and Palliative Care for several years iaahpc.org

 CAETA provides education in companion animal euthanasia to veterinary professionals seeking to provide a better euthanasia experience for the pet, caregiver and veterinary team.